--h,help Print help text to standard output and exit. -b,binary-output Print the program result in the binary output format.
-The default is human- readable text, which is very slow.
-Not accepted by server-mode executables. cache-file=FILE Store any reusable initialisation data in this file, possibly speeding up subsequent launches. -D,debugging Perform possibly expensive internal correctness checks and verbose logging.
-Implies -L. -e,entry-point=FU N The entry point to run.
+-h, --help Print help text to standard output and exit.

+-b, --binary-output Print the program result in the binary output format.
+The default is human-readable text, which is very slow.
+Not accepted by server-mode executables.

+--cache-file=FILE Store any reusable initialisation data in this file, possibly speeding up subsequent launches.

+-D, --debugging Perform possibly expensive internal correctness checks and verbose logging.
+Implies -L.

+-e, --entry-point=FUN The entry point to run.
 Defaults to main.
-Not accepted by server-mode exe- cutables. -L,log Print various low-overhead logging information to stderr while running. -n,no-print-result Do not print the program result.
-Not accepted by server-mode executables. -r,runs=NUM Perform NUM runs of the program.
+Not accepted by server-mode executables.

+-L, --log Print various low-overhead logging information to stderr while running.

+-n, --no-print-result Do not print the program result.
+Not accepted by server-mode executables.

+-P, --profile Gather profiling data during execution.
+Mostly interesting in --server mode.

+Implied by -D.

+--param=ASSIGNMENT Set a tuning parameter to the given value.
+ASSIGNMENT must be of the form

+NAME=INT Use --print-params to see which names are available.

+--print-params Print all tuning parameters that can be set with --param or --tuning.

+-r, --runs=NUM Perform NUM runs of the program.
 With -t, the runtime for each individual run will be printed.
 Additionally, a single leading warmup run will be performed (not counted).
 Only the final run will have its result written to stdout.
-Not accepted by server-mode executables. -t,write-runtime-t o=FILE Print the time taken to execute the program to the indicated file, an integral number of microseconds.
 Not accepted by server-mode executables.

+-t, --write-runtime-to=FILE Print the time taken to execute the program to the indicated file, an integral number of microseconds.
+Not accepted by server-mode executables.

+--tuning=FILE Read size=value assignments from the given file.